tolauwae/phd-thesis/src/appendices/primitives.typ

+#import "../../lib/class.typ": note
+#import "../../lib/util.typ": lineWidth

+#set figure(placement: top)
+#set rect(inset: 0mm)
+#set table.hline(stroke: lineWidth)

 = Built-in Modules<primitives>

-This appendix gives an overview of the WARDuino VM's built-in modules, which provide primitives for controlling peripheral hardware and other essential aspects of IoT applications.
+In this appendix, we give an overview of the WARDuino VM's built-in modules, which provide primitives for controlling peripheral hardware and other essential aspects of IoT applications.
 The examples are written in WebAssembly's textual format.

+#text(style: "normal", [This appendix is taken from the WARDuino overview paper @lauwaerts24:warduino, and is meant as a quick reference for @chapter:remote.
+However, the exact interfaces of the primitives are subject to changes, and many additional modules have been added since.
+The most up-to-date overview can be found on the official WARDuino #link("https://topllab.github.io/WARDuino/reference/primitives.html")[documentation website], which at the time of writing is still primarily maintained by myself.])

 == Input-Output Pins